remipichon/manifmaker/README.md

 See Schemas.references.Teams for a minimal collection reference example.

+If you want to reference one of the users references collections, you should add a field like name as :

+CollectionName_Id  : eg  EquipmentCategories_Id

+It will display the "name" field of the references collection in the list

+Basic references field with custom verification that the _id actually exists and autoform to generate the dropdown

+EquipmentCategories_Id: {
+        type: SimpleSchema.RegEx.Id,
+        label: "Equipment Category",
+        custom: function () {
+            if (!EquipmentCategories.findOne(this.value))
+                return "unknownId";
+            return 1
+        },
+        autoform: {
+            afFieldInput: {
+                options: Schemas.helpers.allEquipmentCategoriesOptions
+            }
+        },
+    },

 Please note that you need to add the following fields to have the "update" button working (sorry...)